Cheating Cheaters (1927 film)

 Cheating Cheaters is a 1927 American silent comedy crime film produced and distributed by Universal Pictures.
 It was directed by Edward Laemmle and starred Betty Compson.
 This film was based on a 1916 Broadway play of the same name by Max Marcin.

 A 1919 film of the same name was also based on Marcin's play.
 It was produced by and starred Clara Kimball Young.
+It was adapted for the screen again in 1934 starring Cesar Romero.